Your Medicare Benefits…Key Nuts and Bolts To Know

 Be aware, if you do not (or did not) select Part D when it was first made available, you may be charged a penalty if you later enroll for benefits.
 We would recommend you enroll in a discount prescription drug program especially if cannot afford to purchase Medicare Part D. These discount programs are free and can really help reduce the cost of prescriptions.

 Now, you may have noticed that I didn’t talk about Part C of Medicare.
 Why?
 Because Medicare Part C is really your 2nd option by itself.
 It is better known as Medicare Advantage.
 Premiums used to fund you Medicare coverage are combined with option 2, Medicare Advantage.
 Those monies are sent to a Medicare Advantage plan option you select and run by a private company.
 Your benefits are not from Medicare at this point.
-They are fully provided to you by the private company.
+They are provided to you by the private company.

 The Pro’s and Con’s of Medicare Advantage